 5. Rex Tillerson

 Tensions in the White House are only growing as more people start to leave.
-There are currently rumors that Rex Tillerson could be making an exit soon.
-That primarily comes from the fact that he and trump butt heads so much.
-Trump is a constant headache for Tillerson and always undercuts his job.
+And one of the biggest departures of 2018 was Secretary of State Rex Tillerson.
+Trump was a constant headache for Tillerson, eager to undercut his job.
 Trump once tweeted while Tillerson was seeking a diplomatic solution for the North Korean situation, that Tillerson was “wasting his time.”
-Tillerson has also allegedly called Trump a moron, so it’s safe to say that there are obvious issues between the two.
+Tillerson has also allegedly called Trump a moron, so it’s safe to say that there were serious issues between the two.

 Next: This Cabinet member is reportedly wanting to go back to into service with the military.